sm64pc/sm64ex/README.md

 # sm64pc
 OpenGL adaptation of [n64decomp/sm64](https://github.com/n64decomp/sm64).

+Feel free to report bugs and contribute, but remember, there must be **no upload of any copyrighted asset**.
+Run `./extract-assets.py --clean && make clean` or `make distclean` to remove ROM-originated content.

 ## Building

 ### On Linux

 #### 1. Copy baserom(s) for asset extraction

-For each version (jp/us/eu) that you want to build a ROM for, put an existing ROM at `./baserom.<version>.z64` for asset extraction.
+For each version (jp/us/eu) that you want to build an executable for, put an existing ROM at `./baserom.<version>.z64` for asset extraction.

 #### 2. Install build dependencies